EMRD95/Consumer-LLM-Test/README.md

 The questions are asked up to 4 times to the LLM, if, for instance, if it's wrong, inconclusive, or it's right but seemingly a placebo.
 A is assessed on this basis with a simple check box [static web page](https://emrd95.github.io/Consumer-LLM-Benchmark/).
 The LLM can answer directly, or provide a python script to solve the answer to more complex math problems.
 Some questions are successive and manipulate context to try to output an erroneous answer (question 1,2,3).
 For non-successive questions, the context is cleaned to avoid that the LLM "figures out" that it has to answer to puzzles.
 It's better to clean context for question 6, 7 and 8 for instance, in order to generate an erroneous answer with the most powerful models by opening a new chat or reloading the model.

-All tests are run on [oobabooga](https://github.com/oobabooga/text-generation-webui) on a single GPU hardware.
+All tests are run on [oobabooga](https://github.com/oobabooga/text-generation-webui) on a single GPU hardware with the best possible parameters for each models.
 A few popular SaaS LLMs are added for comparison.

 The goal is simply to provide a general view of local models capabilities outside the scope of automated benchmarks.
 It's also a good way to list available models.